 Laura-Kate comes from wine country - Marlborough to be exact, where her parents had a small farm.
 She and her siblings watched as their parents established their own vineyard, and in no time it was a passion for Laura-Kate as she became involved in the pressing and fermenting - one that led her to Lincoln University in Canterbury, where she studied viticulture and oenology.

-She spent time working overseas at different wineries, seeing other ways of doing things and expanding her knowledge, before landing at Pernod Ricard Winemakers back home in Aotearoa.
+Laura-Kate spent time working overseas at different wineries, seeing other ways of doing things and expanding her knowledge.

 CLARA CANALS

-Born in Tarragona, Catalunya, but grown up in Logroño, Rioja, Clara has a wealth of experience in winemaking.
-After obtaining her Viticulture and Oenology Master from the University of Montpellier and having worked around the world in vintages in Spain, Argentina, South Africa and Australia, Clara returned home to Rioja to work in Campo Viejo in 2011.
+Born in Tarragona, Catalunya, and raised in Logroño, Rioja, Clara has a wealth of experience in winemaking.
+After completing a Master’s degree in Viticulture and Oenology at the University of Montpellier, she worked vintages around the world in Spain, Argentina, South Africa and Australia.